jackwharrison/ssc-tool/docs/general/page2.md

 # **Pillar 1:** People have a dwelling

-Each pillar is divided into themes and sub-themes.
-Furthermore, each theme is divided into categories, reflecting the level of severity within.
+Each pillar is structured into themes and sub-themes, with each theme further categorized to represent varying levels of severity.

 ## Pillar 1 Themes